Beechcraft C-12 Huron: TC-12B

+The TC-12B Huron was a twin-engine, pressurized version of the Beechcraft Super King Air 200.
+Twenty-five served with the U.S. Navy with Training Squadron 35 (VT-35), the Navy's only TC-12B Huron squadron based at Naval Air Station Corpus Christi, Texas, home of the Training Air Wing 4 (TAW-4).
+The TC-12B was acquired to accommodate an increased multi-engine pilot training requirement when the USAF began sending C-130 track student pilots to the Navy for advanced training.
+Command of VT-35 alternated between a Navy Commander and a USAF Lt.
+Col and instructors of both services staffed the squadron.
+The Navy retired the TC-12B aircraft on 16 May 2017 after the USAF ceased sending student pilots eliminating the need for the TC-12B as the Navy's fleet of T-44C aircraft was sufficient to meet the USN, USMC and USCG multi engine pilot training need.

+UC-12F/M

+The UC-12F and UC-12M are light passenger and cargo airlift versions procured for the U.S. Navy and Marine Corps from 1986 and 1987 respectively.
+They are based on the Super King Air 200, use PT6A-42 engines, and have a maximum takeoff weight (MTOW) of 13,500 lb.
+They are configured as combi aircraft and are also used for multi-engine training and testing.

 C-12J

 To meet the needs of transporting larger groups, the U.S. Army purchased six C-12J aircraft, based on the Beechcraft 1900C commuter airliner.
 One of the military C-12Js is used for GPS jamming tests at the 586th Flight Test Squadron, Holloman Air Force Base, New Mexico.
 Another is based at the 517th Airlift Squadron, Elmendorf Air Force Base, Alaska.
 Three were based at the 55th Airlift Flight, Osan Air Base, South Korea.
 They have been relocated to the 459th Airlift Squadron, Yokota Air Base, Japan.
 The remaining two are used by U.S. Army Aviation.